Analyzing Uncertainty Quantification in Statistical and Deep Learning Models for Probabilistic Electricity Price Forecasting: Case Study

 When examining the interval forecasts, it becomes clear that the EvDNN model struggles to capture uncertainty accurately.
 It produces a relatively high MAACE of about $44$\% and the third-highest CRPS among all models.
 Similar to the point forecasts, the DDNN model significantly improves the probabilistic metrics compared to the naive baselines, and both ensemble and MC Dropout extensions further enhance performance.
 Specifically, they reduce the CRPS by about $4$\% and $7$\%, respectively, compared to the DDNN.
 For MAACE, these methods achieve notable improvements as well.
 The ensemble reduces MAACE by $3$ points (a $49$\% improvement) and MC Dropout by $3.6$ points (a $67$\% improvement), again relative to the DDNN.
 Interestingly, increasing the number of ensemble models has a strong impact on CRPS but little effect on MAACE, while the opposite trend is observed with the number of forward passes in the MC Dropout models.
 Another point worth noting is the relatively high standard deviation of MAACE produced by the DDNN, which is considerably larger than that of the other models.
 The LEAR-GARCH model achieves the best overall forecasting performance in terms of CRPS, with a CRPS of $4.662$, followed closely by the LEAR-CP model at $4.666$ and the LEAR-QRA model at $4.670$.
 When assessing the uncertainty measure MAACE, the top-performing model is the LEAR-CP with a value of $1.305$, followed by the MCD30-CP at $1.735$ and the MCD30 at $1.962$.
+Next, we examine the PICP metric across different confidence levels to assess how well the predicted intervals are calibrated.
+The corresponding results are presented in Table \ref{tab:4PICP} and Fig. \ref{fig:4PICP}.
+It should be noted that, of all the figures, there are 10 models under consideration, whereas the tables in this section include 15 models in total.
+Five models, namely Naive-HS$_{train}$, Ens5, MCD10, EvDNN, and EvDNN-CP, are not shown in Fig. \ref{fig:4PICP} and Fig. \ref{fig:4MPIW}, since we consider only one better-performing model from each category, and the EvDNN model struggles to capture uncertainty.
+The naive models consistently produce PICP values higher than the expected nominal coverage, indicating underconfident intervals.
+The same holds for LEAR-GARCH and LEAR-CP.
+In contrast, all other models tend to produce overconfident PIs.
+Both the ensemble and MC Dropout models show improved PICP values compared to the DDNN, especially as the confidence level increases.
+The greatest improvements are observed around the $90$\% confidence level.
+Up to the $60$\% confidence level, the performance of the ensemble and MC Dropout models is quite similar.
+Moreover, both the ensemble and MC Dropout models significantly reduce the standard deviation of results across independent runs by about half compared to the DDNN, indicating more stable performance.
+After the $60$\% confidence level, the NN-CP models surpass both the ensemble and MC Dropout models.
+At about the $80$\% confidence level, the LEAR-QRA begins to surpass the previous models, while the LEAR-CP achieves the best overall coverage, as reflected in the MAACE metric.